 Categorise and go deeper

-- Next identify the main categories of information and circle them.
+- Next identify the main categories of information and circle or highlight them.
 These are your branches.

 - Draw lines to show which items fit into each category and how categories connect.
 Use different coloured pens and visuals to help make it clear what is in the same category.